TrellixVulnTeam/swahilipython_SCMU/Doc/library/asynchat.rst

    :class:`async_chat` object's methods are called by the event-processing framework with no action on the part of the programmer.

-   Two class attributes can be modified, to improve performance, or possibly even to conserve memory.
+   Two kundi attributes can be modified, to improve performance, or possibly even to conserve memory.